Impact of climate change on the group, financial reporting considerations and sensitivities, judgements and estimates

 Our approach to addressing Scope 3 emissions is to engage with our customers on climate change and work with them to develop and scale up the technologies to decarbonise steel and aluminium production.

-Our forecast growth capital expenditure captures new growth opportunities with a focus on materials that are expected to see strong demand growth from the low-carbon transition.
-This includes our investments in Simandou, Matalco, Rincon, Oyu Tolgoi and the recent agreement to acquire Arcadium Lithium plc.
-Our budget for central greenfield exploration mainly focuses on copper with a growing battery materials program.
+Our forecast growth capital expenditure continues to capture new growth opportunities with a focus on materials that are expected to see strong demand growth from the low-carbon transition.
+This includes the recent acquisition of Arcadium Lithium plc completed in 2025 (note 5) and developing Rincon, Simandou and Kennecott Integrated Skarns.
+Our budget for central greenfield exploration mainly focuses on copper and lithium projects.
+These projects follow our existing accounting policies on undeveloped properties and cost capitalisation.

-Further details on our approach and progress are provided in the front half of this Annual Report: our Climate Action Plan on pages 41 to 75.
+Further details on our approach and progress are provided in the front half of this Annual Report in our Climate section on pages 53 to 86.

-Our Conviction scenario is now our central case.
-In the prior year, our central case comprised the Competitive Leadership and Fragmented Leadership scenarios.
-The Conviction scenario underlies strategic planning and portfolio investment decisions across the Group, is used in commodity price forecasts, valuation models, reserves and resources determination, and in determining estimates for assets and liabilities in our financial statements.
-In the prior year, our central case comprised the Competitive Leadership and Fragmented Leadership scenarios.
-In this scenario, countries will decarbonise at a moderate pace, real gross domestic product (GDP) grows at 2.5% between 2023-2050, but energy intensity of GDP reduces approximately 2.7% per year due to sectoral shifts and greater efficiency.
-In Conviction, climate policies become more ambitious and effective over time resulting in a temperature rise of 2.1°C in 2100.
+Our Conviction scenario continues to be our central case.
+It underlies strategic planning and portfolio investment decisions across the Group, is used in commodity price forecasts, valuation models, reserves and resources determination, and in determining estimates for assets and liabilities in our financial statements.
+In this scenario, countries will decarbonise at a moderate pace, real gross domestic product (GDP) will grow at 2.2% between 2023 and 2050, climate policies will become more ambitious and effective over time resulting in a temperature rise of between 2.1°C to 2.3°C (previously 2.1°C) by 2100.

 Resilience scenario, which limits temperature rises to around 2.5°C by 2100, is a sensitivity analysis that is designed to test our annual plan and investment proposals.
-Weaker governance, declining global trade, and lower economic growth lead to less effective climate action.
-Real GDP growth only averages 1.6% between 2023 and 2050.
+Weaker governance, declining global trade, and lower economic growth will lead to less effective climate action.
+Real GDP growth will only average 1.6% between 2023 and 2050.

 Neither of the Conviction or Resilience scenarios above are consistent with the expectation of climate policies required to accelerate the global transition to meet the stretch goal of the Paris Agreement.
-Despite global agreements on climate change reached in Glasgow and Dubai, emissions today continue to rise, making the 1.5°C goal of the Paris Agreement unlikely to be achieved.
-As our operational emissions targets are in line with 1.5°C, so too are our decarbonisation investment decisions.
+Despite agreements on climate change reached globally in recent years in Glasgow, Dubai and Belem, emissions today continue to rise, making the 1.5°C goal of the Paris Agreement unlikely to be achieved.
 In 2022, we developed a Paris-aligned scenario, referred to as the Aspirational Leadership scenario.
 The Aspirational Leadership scenario reflects a world of high growth, significant social change and accelerated climate action.
 The Aspirational Leadership scenario is a commodity sales price and carbon cost sensitivity, with all other inputs remaining equal to our central case.
 It is built by design to reach net zero emissions globally by 2050 and helps us better understand the pathways to meet the Paris Agreement goal, and what this could mean for our business.
 We do not use the Aspirational Leadership scenario in our broader strategic or investment decision-making.

 Low-carbon transition risks and opportunities, financial resilience of our portfolio

-The low-carbon transition is at the heart of our strategy.
-This mitigates risks associated with stricter carbon regulations and changing consumer preferences and positions us to capitalise on the growing demand for transition materials.
 With higher GDP growth and a faster low-carbon transition, our economic performance is stronger in Conviction than in Resilience.
-Higher carbon penalties and the potential impact on demand for mid and lower grade iron ore result in weaker economic performance in Aspirational Leadership than in Conviction.
-Overall, the economic performance of our portfolio would be stronger in scenarios with higher GDP growth and proactive climate action, and is resilient under scenarios aligned with 1.5°C, 2.1°C and 2.5°C outcomes.
+In Aspirational Leadership, higher carbon penalties and the potential impact on demand for mid- and lower-grade iron ore result in mixed economic performance for iron ore, but stronger demand for other metals than in Conviction.
+Overall, the economic performance of our portfolio would be stronger in scenarios with higher GDP growth and proactive climate action, and is resilient under scenarios aligned with 1.5°C, 2.1°C-2.3°C and 2.5°C outcomes, respectively.

 We carefully monitor and manage transition risks linked to our operational Scope 1 and 2 emissions and value-chain Scope 3 emissions.
 In particular, we expect the decarbonisation of our assets to benefit from the implementation of new technologies.
 The pace of technological development is uncertain, which could delay or increase the cost of our decarbonisation efforts.